travelogues/travelogues.github.io/_pages/home.md

   Comparative Perspectives on the 'Orient‘ in (Early) Modern Travelogues“ in Vienna on 28.–29.11.2019.
 The submission is now closed - we thank everyone for the overwhelming interest!
 You can expect further information soon."
 feature_row:
+  - title: "Library Data for research projects: from the Travelogues project point of view"
+    excerpt: "Challenges to be faced.
+By Martin Krickl, Data librarian at the Austrian National Library."
+    url: /blog/20190415/library_data_research.html
+    btn_label: Read More
+    btn_class: btn--inverse
   - title: "Travelogues at Bielefeld University"
     excerpt: "The Travelogues project will be presented at the conference “Traveling, Narrating Comparing.
 Travel Narratives of the Americas from 18th to the 20th Century” at Bielefeld University!"
     url: /blog/20181106/bielefeld_announcement.html